iacchus/chimas/000-standards-philosophy.md

 * It should be beautiful.
 * Better if it works out-of-box with minimal setup.
 * It should be easy to write clients.

+# Still other stuff

+We should release an API schema, ie., a protocol, this implementation being only a proof-of-concept.